jortvanleenen/Octopus/README.md

 pip install -e .[dev]
 ```

-This makes the `octopus` command available in your environment.
+Following the above instructions, should make the `octopus` command available in your environment.

 To use symbolic bisimulation, at least one SMT solver has to be installed locally.
 PySMT provides the `pysmt-install` command to make doing this simple.